AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 <!-- Rule editor replaces the scripting capabilities in [!DNL Experience Manager 6.1 Forms] and earlier releases.
 However, your existing scripts are preserved in the new rule editor.
 For more information about working with existing scripts in the rule editor, see [Impact of rule editor on existing scripts](rule-editor.md#p-impact-of-rule-editor-on-existing-scripts-p). -->

-Users added to the forms-power-users group can create scripts and edit existing ones.
-Users in the forms-users group can use the scripts but not create or edit scripts.
+Users in the [!DNL forms-users] group can use the scripts but not create or edit scripts.

 ## Understanding a rule {#understanding-a-rule}